Where to Watch:

 OWN – the Oprah Winfrey Network — has everything an Oprah fan could hope for.
 Just on its own, it might be enough to to convince an Oprah fanatic to stick with a traditional pay TV service like cable or satellite.
 But that shouldn’t be the case, because you don’t actually need cable or satellite to watch all of your favorite OWN programming.
 We’re here to show you how to watch OWN without cable.

 One of the biggest myths about cord cutting is that it will cost you access to live network television.
 That used to be true – back in the day, cord cutters gave up live TV in favor of on-demand services like Netflix and Hulu.
 But it’s just not true anymore, because there are now a ton of services that let you watch live TV over the internet.
 Meet us down in the next section and we’ll show you how it works.

 If you’re familiar with our “how to watch” series, you have a good idea of what’s coming next.
-For the uninitiated, you should know that all of our answers to the question of how to watch OWN without cable will have one thing in common: they’ll all be skinny bundles.
+For the uninitiated, get ready to read about some skinny bundles.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: